Stono/ci-in-a-box/README.md

 ```

 ### Running `./start`
 The script will validate you have all the required bits and bobs, and if you don't - prompt you what to do.
 My intention is to move this entire script into its own docker container soon too, so you wont need these dependencies on your host.
-Plus, I built this on Linux, it probably won't work on Mac or Windows.

 ```
 $ ./start